 PETER GILBERT, PhD Peter Gilbert is a biostatistician whose research centers on design and analysis of randomized clinical trials for preventive vaccines against HIV and other pathogens, including dengue, malaria, and herpes zoster.
 Dr. Gilbert received his Ph.D. in biostatistics from the University of Washington in 1996.
 Following five years at Harvard Biostatistics, he has been at the Fred Hutchinson Cancer Research Center and the University of Washington.
 Dr. Gilbert’s two main research activities over the past 20 years have been leading for the Statistical Data Management Center of the HIV Vaccine Trials Network, and methodological and applied statistical research for evaluation of vaccine efficacy and evaluation of immunological/viral sequence correlates of vaccine efficacy.

-DR. MYRON LEVIN, MD Myron J. Levin is a Professor of Pediatrics & Medicine at the University of Colorado School of Medicine (UCSOM) in the section of Pediatric Infectious Diseases and Epidemiology and is the Associate Director of the Pediatric HIV Clinic.
+Myron J. Levin is a Professor of Pediatrics & Medicine at the University of Colorado School of Medicine (UCSOM) in the section of Pediatric Infectious Diseases and Epidemiology, and he is the Associate Director of the Pediatric HIV Clinic.
 He graduated from Harvard Medical School in 1960 and completed a residency in Internal Medicine at the Bronx Municipal Hospital Center (Einstein Medical School).
-He spent the next three years at the National Institutes of Health; the last two years at NIH were devoted to research in molecular virology.
-He returned to Harvard in 1969 to complete a fellowship in Infectious Diseases.
-He remained as the first Chief of Infectious Diseases at the Sidney Farber Cancer Center (now the Dana-Farber Cancer Institute).
+He spent three years at the National Institutes of Health; the last two years devoted to research in molecular virology.
+He returned to Harvard in 1969 to complete a fellowship in Infectious Diseases and, as an Associate Professor, to become the first Chief of Infectious Diseases at the Sidney Farber Cancer Center (now the Dana-Farber Cancer Institute).
+In 1982, he moved to Colorado as a Professor and Chief of Pediatric Infectious Diseases.
+In 2002, he resigned from this role but remained as Director of the Vaccine Research clinic.
+His research interests are in clinical virology, antiviral therapy, vaccinology, and immune responses to vaccines.
+He has published more than 450 peer-reviewed papers, chapters and books.